alexculea/Preboot-Oxide/README.md

 ### Known issues or limitations
 - No IPv6 support
-- Needs to run at the same IP as the TFTP server.
 - Requires elevated access to listen on privileged ports 67 & 68
 - Requires a separate DHCP server as it is designed specifically for PXE boots and not for *usual* DHCP operation
 - Lacks OS service configuration